 \myparagraph{Vulnerability Consensus} This agent synthesizes the analyses from the Auditor and Critic to produce a unified and justified assessment.
 It assigns a possibility score (ranging from 0 to 3) indicating the likelihood that the code change genuinely addresses a security vulnerability.
 This consensus-building process carefully considers both agreement and disagreement points among previous analyses, prioritizing concrete evidence and clearly articulating its reasoning.

-\myparagraph{\dataset} We begin by performing comprehensive deduplication and merging of datasets, updating CWE labels.
-Next, we employ our multi-agent framework to further enhance data quality, ensuring that each security vulnerability fix included in \dataset is rigorously validated and accurately represented.
-To prevent any potential data leakage, we then remove duplicate samples between \benchmark and other sources in the finalized dataset.
-The resulting dataset comprises 35,045 vulnerable functions along with their corresponding fixes, establishing \dataset as a reliable resource for vulnerability-related research and applications.
-Due to space limitations, the detailed prompts and scripts used in our framework are provided in the replication package\footnotemark[1].
+\myparagraph{\dataset} We begin by performing comprehensive deduplication and merging of datasets and updating CWE labels.
+Next, we employ our multi-agent pipeline to further enhance data quality.
+To validate the quality of \dataset, six researchers manually audited 400 randomly selected vulnerability-fix pairs to check for noise.
+We define \emph{validity rate} or \emph{validity} as the percentage of pairs representing a genuine vulnerability consistent with its CVE description or commit message.
+This audit confirmed a \emph{validity rate} of 94\%.
+For inter-rater reliability, we calculated Cohen's Kappa of 0.424, indicating moderate agreement \cite{wan2015kappa}.
+This value may be partly attributed to the low prevalence of incorrect samples (a known statistical issue called the ``kappa paradox'' \cite{cicchetti1990high}), as the overall \emph{validity rate} was high.
+Similar agreement levels have been reported in previous software engineering studies \cite{wang2025towards,wei2021comprehensive}.
+Finally, to prevent any potential data leakage, we remove duplicate samples between \benchmark and other sources in the final dataset.
+The resulting dataset comprises 38,548 vulnerable functions along with their corresponding fixes, establishing \dataset as a reliable resource for vulnerability-related research. \Cref{fig:cwe25_titanvul} illustrates the distribution of the MITRE Top 25 CWEs within this final dataset.
+As the figure shows, the dataset exhibits substantial class imbalance; we mitigate the impact of this imbalance on evaluation by using our balanced \benchmark benchmark (RQ1/2) and on training via \rvg augmentation (RQ3).